joergflorin/EasyBulkMailer/README.md

 The latest release can be downloaded from [here](https://github.com/joergflorin/EasyBulkMailer/releases).

-*EasyBulkMailer needs an installed Java 8 runtime.
+*EasyBulkMailer needs an installed Java 8 runtime (JRE).
 You find the newest Java 8 runtime for your machine here: http://www.oracle.com/technetwork/java/javase/downloads/index.html*

 EasyBulkMailer uses following third party libraries (included in [lib](https://github.com/joergflorin/EasyBulkMailer/tree/master/lib)).
 The libraries are included in the [Release jar](https://github.com/joergflorin/EasyBulkMailer/releases) and not have to be downloaded seperately: